GoogleCloudPlatform/compute-video-demo-puppet/README.md

     ```
     sudo cp manifests/puppet_up.pp /etc/puppet/manifests/puppet_up.pp
     ```
-  * Firewall rule is created in this file with the `gce_firewall` block.
+  * The firewall rule is created in this file with the `gce_firewall` block.
   * Each of the four instances are created in the `gce_instance` blocks with the instance names as the key.
 A matching disk is created for each instance in `gce_disk` blocks.
   * The load balancer is created with the `gce_targetpool`, `gce_httphealthcheck`, and `gce_forwardingrule` blocks.

-1. Place the `index.html.erb` file included in this repository into the apache module template directory,
+5. Place the `index.html.erb` file included in this repository into the apache module template directory,
     ```
     sudo cp index.html.erb /etc/puppet/modules/apache/templates
     ```

-1. Apply the `puppet_up.pp` manifest file.
+6. Apply the `puppet_up.pp` manifest file.
     ```
-    sudo puppet apply --certname=my_project /etc/puppet/manifests/puppet_up.pp
+    sudo puppet apply --certname=myproject /etc/puppet/manifests/puppet_up.pp
     ```

-1. Now, you can put the public IP address of the load balancer into your browser and you should start to see a flicker of pages that will bounce across each of your instances.
+7. Now, you can put the public IP address of the load balancer into your browser and you should start to see a flicker of pages that will bounce across each of your instances.
 You can find your load-balancer IP in the Developers Console or with,